DigitalMachinist/CLIMachs/docs/init/init-act.md

 ## Description

 Init act ends the wait actions of the supplied tokens and inserts them back into the initiative order before the current turn.
+If this command is not called for a waiting token before its next turn, the wait action is cancelled once their next run begins.

 The opposite of this command is [init-wait](init-wait.md).